 What is a Fungi Mutarium?

-Step-by-step guide as to how a Fungi Mutarium works:
+Step-by-step guide on How a Fungi Mutarium works:

 UV-treated plastic is placed on the bottom of the mutarium.
 The UV light activates the degradation process.